paulatb Accommodation Reviews

 Also, no elevator and so if you are in a room at the top, hope you are in good shape.
 Seems most of the hotels in budget are like this though.
 Very tall and narrow buildings there.
 I didn't mind though - part of my exercise for the day.
 Came back to Canada in much better shape.
 Bonus.

 Basic but ok breakfast in the morning.
 Good hot water.
 Good internet signal.
 Excellent location.
 Awesome staff - always happy to help and accommodate.
 My experience of most of the customer service staff that I encountered in Veitnam was that they were genuinely anxious to give you as much assistance as they could, were lovely, helpful, tried to use as much of their English as they could.
 Their effort and attitude was really commendable.

 Green St. Hotel I would recommend without hesitation.
 It was spotlessly clean, basic but available hot water, good price, excellent location, staff that were willing to help out with the smallest request - just all around very good.

-Nha Trang Hotel review: Truong Giang Hotel
+Nha Trang HOTEL review: Truong Giang Hotel Nha Trang

 I stayed here last week and the duration of my stay was for a week.
 The reason I chose it mostly was that it got a stellar rating from Trip Advisor and won a big award from them.
 Every single posting about that hotel on their site was stellar.
 I was not disappointed - it was everything everyone raves about.